CCI-MOC/documentation/docs/source/Slurm.md

     slurmd -C

-on each compute node will print its physical configuration (sockets, cores, real memory size, etc.), which must be added to the global `/etc/slurm/slurm.conf` file.
+On each compute node will print its physical configuration (sockets, cores, real memory size, etc.), which must be added to the global `/etc/slurm/slurm.conf` file.
 For example a node may be defined as:

     NodeName=test001 Boards=1 SocketsPerBoard=2 CoresPerSocket=2 ThreadsPerCore=1 RealMemory=8010 TmpDisk=32752 Feature=xeon